-The proposed dwelling is assessed as having a Bushfire Attack Level of BAL-LOW.
+The proposed dwellings are assessed as having a Bushfire Attack Level of BAL-LOW.
 There is insufficient threat to warrant any specific level of construction with regards to the construction of building in a bushfire prone area.

 C.04 ACCESS